 Work out what story you’re telling yourself when you feel like a fraud

-A psychological toolkit for imposter syndrome
+A psychological toolkit

 I emailed Sarah a list of other helpful practices which can, if not banish imposter syndrome completely, at least enable you to regain the upper hand when it pops up.
 Practise these five steps regularly to increase your self-acceptance and resilience: